DRDO WhAP: First generation

-The vehicle, renamed as WhAP Infantry Combat Vehicle with a BMP-2 turret, was again displayed at DefExpo 2018.
+The vehicle, renamed as WhAP ICV with a BMP-2 turret, was again displayed at DefExpo 2018.
 WhAP with BMP-2 also participated in live public demonstrations during the exhibition.
 DRDO also exhibited a WhAP configured with the UT30MK2 unmanned turret from Elbit Systems.

-DRDO WhAP 8×8 Amphibious Wheeled Armoured Vehicle is being developed as a common platform for various vehicle type like Wheeled APC, 30 mm Infantry Combat Vehicle, 105 mm Light Tank, command post vehicle, ambulance, special purpose platform, 120 mm mortar carrier, CBRN Vehicle based on the same chassis of Kestrel.
+DRDO WhAP 8×8 Amphibious Wheeled Armoured Vehicle is being developed as a common platform for various vehicle type like Wheeled APC, 30 mm ICV, 105 mm Light Tank, command post vehicle, ambulance, special purpose platform, 120 mm mortar carrier, CBRN Vehicle based on the same chassis of Kestrel.

 In October 2019, the Indian Ministry of Defence reportedly cleared the Kestrel for production and export to friendly nations.
 Later the same year, the Indian Army issued an RFI to acquire 198 wheeled (8×8) armoured fighting vehicles for to replace BRDM-2 and equip reconnaissance and support regiments of the mechanised infantry and operate in the plains of Punjab and Rajasthan as well as riverine terrains.